siesgstarena/labs/.github/ISSUE_TEMPLATE/improve-experiment.md

 ---
 name: Improve Experiment
-about: Suggest an improvement in a experiment
+about: Suggest improvement in the experiment
 title: ''
 labels: imporve experiment
 assignees: ''